mircea-negrau/Library-Application-UI-and-GUI/README.md

 - Provide specification and tests for all non-UI classes and methods for the first functionality
 - Implement and use your own exception classes.
 - Implement **PyUnit test cases**
+- 95% unit test code coverage for all modules except the UI
+- Implement a graphical user interface, in addition to the required menu-driven UI.
+Program can be started with either UI, without changes to source code.
+- In addition to the file-based implementations above, implement the repository layer to use JSON or XML files for storage (at your choice).
+- Create a `Settings` class into which you load the data from the `settings.properties` file.
+Then, the application start module decides which modules are started by examining the `settings` object.
+This further decouples the properties input file from the application.
+- Implement a database-backed (SQL or NoSQL) repository.
+Use the database system’s update functionalities properly (don’t rewrite the entire database at each operation).

 1. You must implement two additional repository sets: one using text files for storage, and one using binary files (e.g. using object serialization with [Pickle](https://docs.python.org/3.8/library/pickle.html)).
 2. The program must work the same way using in-memory repositories, text-file repositories and binary file repositories.